Disney World Resorts Walt Disney World

 • Have some smores by the lake from 6:30-7:30 each night.
 (They do charge for their Smores so I usually order cheap gear from a local grocery store.)

 • Go on an art scavenger hunt.
 At the store, ask for the scavenger hunt.
-They will give you stickers and each time you find the designated art you put a sticker down on the page they gave you.
+They will give you stickers and when you find the designated art you put a sticker down on the page they gave you.
 Wonderful way to enjoy some AC and art with the whole family.

-• Play some yard games like Connect 4, Chess and Boccia!
+• Play some yard games like Connect 4, Chess, and Boccia!

 • There is a gym.
 I saw it.
 It looks nice as I walked by it. haha.
 Not much help I know.